THE PLATFORM

 What is a Story Arc?

 At its core, a story arc is the masterful framework that shapes the progression of a narrative, allowing it to unfold seamlessly and resonate deeply with readers.
-It begins with the exposition, where the stage is set, introducing the characters, the setting, and the initial conflicts.
+It begins with the exposition, where the stage is set, introducing the different characters, the setting, and the initial conflicts.
 From there, the rising action takes hold, gradually building tension and suspense, enticing readers to turn the pages in anticipation.

 As the story reaches its zenith, the climax emerges—an intense and pivotal moment that leaves readers breathless.
 The falling action allows for a gentle descent, enabling readers to process the events that have transpired.
 Finally, the resolution ties up loose ends and offers closure, leaving readers satisfied and fulfilled.